artasparks/gpub/notes.md

 - __Problem Support__: There's no support for problem books right now.
 I don't think it should be terribly hard, but I'll need to think pretty deeply about how to place problems within a page.
 There are three things to consider
     - How is the diagram cropped?
     - Is there text (commentary) shown?
     - How should problem-answers be handled?
-  - Autorotation: probably a GLift feature
+    - Autorotation: probably a GLift feature. **Done!**

 - __Contextual Diagram Placement__: Right now, there is no logic around the way diagrams are placed within a page.
 However, being smarter about diagram